 Navigate to the project you want to import users into.

 Ensure that you have created an endpoint for the source project.

 Once in the project, on the top navigation bar, click on the Add drop-down, then select Autodiscover Items.
 This will begin the Autodiscover process.

 Once discovered, click on the Import button, to import the items into your MigrationWiz project.

 Set Advanced Options

 Set the Project Advanced Options.
-These are customization options which help MigrationWiz perform within specific environments.
+These are customization options that help MigrationWiz perform within specific environments.

 Under Support/Support Options add: